ngx-translate/core/README.md

 If you're already on npm 3, check if it's an error (`npm ERR!`) or a warning (`npm WARN!`), warning are just informative and if everything works then don't worry !

-If you're using an old version of angular 2 and ng2-translate wants a newer version then you should consider upgrading your application to use the newer angular 2 version.
-I cannot support old versions because the framework keeps doing breaking changes...
-If it's not an option for you, then check [the changelog](/releases) to know which version is the last compatible version.
+If you're using an old version of angular 2 and ngx-translate requires a newer version then you should consider upgrading your application to use the newer angular 2 version.
+There is always a reason when I upgrade the minimum dependencies of the library.
+Often it is because Angular had a breaking changes.
+If it's not an option for you, then check [the changelog](/releases) to know which version is the last compatible version for you.

-#### I'm using Ionic 2 and ng2-translate doesn't work

-Ionic 2 is still using angular 2 RC4, but ng2-translate uses RC5.
-You should fix the version of ng2-translate to 2.2.2 until Ionic 2 upgrades to RC5.

 ## Plugins
 - [Localize Router](https://github.com/Greentube/localize-router) by @meeroslav: An implementation of routes localization for Angular 2.
 If you need localized urls (for example /fr/page and /en/page).
-- [.po files Loader](https://www.npmjs.com/package/@biesbjerg/ng2-translate-po-loader) by @biesbjerg: Use .po translation files with ng2-translate
+- [.po files Loader](https://www.npmjs.com/package/@biesbjerg/ng2-translate-po-loader) by @biesbjerg: Use .po translation files with ngx-translate
 - [ng2-translate-extract](https://www.npmjs.com/package/@biesbjerg/ng2-translate-extract) by @biesbjerg: Extract translatable strings from your projects

 ## Additional Framework Support